yipengsun/mswin-dev-config/README.md

 ./populate.ps1
 ```

-By default Windows may prevent execution of PS scripts.
-To fix that:
+By default Windows prevents execution of PS scripts.
+To change that:

 ```
 Set-ExecutionPolicy Unrestricted
 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
 ```

-Some Windows command-line only programs are needed (w.r.t.
-Interoperability w/ WSL).
+Some command-line utility programs are need for my daily workflows.
+They are
-They need to be made available in `$PATH`.
-To do so:
+either shipped directly with this repo (e.g. `fd`) or installed separately
+(e.g. `clang-format` with `LLVM.LLVM`).
+To make them available in `$PATH`:

 ```
 ./setpath.ps1
 ```

-## Automatically update `PATH` for `winget` CLI programs

-Install `WingetPathUpdater` first.

 ## Applications installed w/ `winget`